tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/miscellaneous_functions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 -  ALL()
--  ALL(cond FOR var IN json.array) function was introduced in
-   2.2.1-beta.
-It applies to JSON arrays and returns 1 if condition is
+-  ALL(cond FOR var IN json.array) applies to JSON arrays and returns 1
-   true for all elements in array and 0 otherwise. ‘cond’ is a general
+   if condition is true for all elements in array and 0 otherwise.
-   expression which additionally can use ‘var’ as current value of an
+   ‘cond’ is a general expression which additionally can use ‘var’ as
-   array element within itself.
+   current value of an array element within itself.

    ::